A generalization of Schmidt number for multipartite states: The Schmidt number for multipartite case

 where the minimization is over all ensemble of $\rho$.
 We now can conclude the following result.

-{\bf Theorem.}\ The Schmidt number defined as Eq.~(\ref{a}) is an entanglement monotone.
+{\bf Theorem:} The Schmidt number defined as Eq.~(\ref{a}) is an entanglement monotone.

 Similar to the bipartite case, a multipartite $\rho$ is fully separable iff $R_\rho=1$.
 We have now established a complete hierarchy of Schmidt numbers that quantify the dimensions of the entanglement.
-The bipartite Schmidt number can be viewed as a universal entanglement measure since the Schmidt number fully reflect the dimensional of entanglement\cite{Sperling}.
-From this point of view, the generalized Schmidt number can also be viewed as a universal entanglement measure for the multipartite case.
+The bipartite Schmidt number can be viewed as an entanglement measure since the Schmidt number fully reflects the dimensional of entanglement\cite{Sperling}.
+From this point of view, the generalized Schmidt number can also be viewed as an entanglement measure for the multipartite case.

-We illustrate the Schmidt number for genuinely entanglement with the following figures. $`i-R_{ij}-j$' means $\rho_{ij}$ is a mixed state with Schmidt number $R_{ij}$.
-For the tripartite and the four-partite case, the Schmidt number
+We illustrate the `structure' of the Schmidt number for genuinely entanglement with the following figures. $`r_i-R_{ij}-r_j$' means $\rho_{ij}$ is a mixed state with Schmidt number $R_{ij}$.
+For the tripartite case, the Schmidt number